Roasted Leg of Lamb

 After recipes has rested.

-Step 10: Place the roast back into the oven and cook until the outside of the roast starts to brown all over.
-Remove from the oven and let it rest again before slicing and serving.
+Step 10: Place the roast back into the oven and cook until the outside of the lamb starts to brown all over.
+Remove from the oven and let it rest again before carving and serving.

 5 from 24 votes